hackerzhuli/com.hackerzhuli.code/MessagingProtocol.md

 - **Examples**:
   - `"EditMode"` - Run all edit mode tests
   - `"PlayMode:MyTests.dll"` - Run all tests in MyTests assembly
-  - `"EditMode:MyNamespace.MyTestClass.MyTestMethod"` - Run specific test method
+  - `"EditMode:MyNamespace.MyTestClass"` - Run all tests in MyTestClass
 - **Description**: Executes tests based on the specified filter.
 The filter can target all tests in a mode, all tests in an assembly, or a specific test by name.

 Response: